What Is IDX? An Explanation for Beginner Real Estate Agents

 But why exactly was IDX created?
+How does it work?
 How does it help you become a successful real estate agent?
 What does it cost to integrate IDX listings on your website?

-We detail everything agents need to know about IDX below, including its origins, evolution, and features, as well as how beginner real estate agents can get it set up on their sites.
+We detail everything agents need to know about IDX below, including its origins, evolution, features and benefits, as well as how beginner real estate agents can get it set up on their sites.

 A Brief History of IDX: Then and Now

 IDX originated in the early 2000s, when the internet was in its relative infancy and real estate agents and brokers realized they could effectively promote their listings online.
 Around the same time, MLSs needed a way for their members to have online access to their listings so that each agent could have more opportunities to promote listings, attract leads, and close deals.